 Q: What is Cognitive Behavioral Therapy (CBT)?

-Behavioral Therapy – This kind of therapy focuses on a person’s actions and aims to change unhealthy behavior patterns.
+Behavioral Therapy or BT – This kind of therapy focuses on a person’s actions and aims to change unhealthy behavior patterns.

 Basically, CBT has been formed on the core premise that people start using drugs as a maladaptive patterns in which learning processes play a critical role.
 People who go through therapy learn to identify and correct problematic behaviors by applying a range of different skills that can be used to stop drug abuse and to address a range of other problems that often co-occur with it.
 So, by changing the patterns, experts have seen improvements in emotional state and resolution of problematic behaviors.